 I'll be quite honest about it, I have considered whether I’ll remain living in Britain.
 We have a saying in the Caribbean: cockroaches don't go to chicken’s parties.
 What that means is, if you're a cockroach, you're not going to go to a party that a chicken is holding 'cause you get eaten, don't you?
 [Laughs] Basically, I don't feel like I fit here anymore.
 I don't.
 I’m uncomfortable in my home, I’m uncomfortable on the street.
 My thoughts are running, you know, around wondering what next.
 And not only that, there's a fear.
 I've seen my children encounter the same racisms that I have.
 Are they now going to encounter the same thing, even though they were born here?
 What is next for them?

 My final thoughts are, compensate people properly.
 You know what they've suffered.
 They don't need to come and tell you over and over again.
 All your stories are in the newspapers.
-The loss of homes, the loss of employment, the loss of, you know, lives built.
+The loss, the loss of homes, the loss of employment, the loss of, you know, lives built.
 Lives stopped in the middle of whatever they were doing, you know.
 For instance, I’m due to retire next year.
 How?
 Where do I start?

 I hope that some way, somehow, some kind of sincere apology would come forth.
 I know that MPs have stood up in Parliament and apologised and apologised.
 Of course they're going to do that at the time.
 Especially with all the heads of the Caribbean being here, what else could they do?
 I think some kind of event or something should be put on.
 We need the compensation because people have had to borrow money and run up credit cards and all those kind of thing in order to survive.
 But I think a sincere apology would be more greatly appreciated.
 I really do.
 I would appreciate it, for a start.